Lecture Notes in Cosmology: The perturbed Boltzmann equation for massless neutrinos

 \section{The perturbed Boltzmann equation for massless neutrinos}

-We do not discuss massive neutrinos here, though at least one of their families does have a mass.
-On the other hand, for sufficiently early times, e.g. before recombination, they certainly behave as relativistic particles.
-For a treatment of the Boltzmann equation for massive neutrinos see \cite{Ma:1995ey}.
+We assume neutrinos to be massless, although we know that at least one of their families does have mass.
+For a treatment of the Boltzmann equation for massive neutrinos, see \cite{Ma:1995ey}.

-Specializing Eq.~\eqref{pertBoltzeqgeneralFT} for massless neutrinos, i.e. setting $p = E$ and neglecting the collisional term, we have: In order to eliminate the partial derivative with respect to $p$, we multiply the above equation by $p$ and integrate it in the proper momentum modulus, using the definition: